shray732002/StayCatin-Dashboard/README.md

 ![StayCatin.com Logo](logo.png)

-Welcome to the Tableau Story and Dashboard prepared by [Your Name] for StayCatin.com!
-This project aims to provide valuable insights and visualizations related to [brief description of the project's purpose].
+Welcome to the Tableau Story and Dashboard prepared by me for StayCatin.com!
+This project aims to provide valuable insights and visualizations.
 Below, you'll find information on how to access and interact with the Tableau content.

 ## Tableau Story